Pipedream with Dylan Pierce

 01:00:25 - Dylan Pierce

-It's kind of funny the way I see it.
-There's really not any right now because if you look at existing workflow tools, they're all tailored to no coders and if they are tailored to coders, they don't have the integration creations that we do.
-Like we, we handle, we have essentially a combination of Mango.
+It's kind of funny.
+The way I see it, there really aren't any right now, because if you look at existing workflow tools, they're all tailored to no-coders, and if they are tailored to coders, they don't have the integrations that we do.
+We have essentially a combination of Nango.
 Do you guys know Nango?
 It's like an OAuth authentication manager.

 01:00:57 - Anthony Campolo

-Anything about OAuth I've managed to avoid that thankfully.
+Anything about OAuth I've managed to avoid, thankfully.

 01:01:00 - Dylan Pierce